Introduction

 External marketing is about growing interactions and brand impressions with people who aren’t already a part of your school community.

 Internal marketing, on the other hand, is how you keep current families and employees engaged and bought-in to your district’s mission.
-The key to internal school marketing is regular, consistent touchpoints that reinforce why families made the right choice to enroll in your school district in the first place.
+The key to internal school marketing is regular, consistent touchpoints that reinforce why families made the right choice to enroll in your district in the first place.
 Think of it like a good friendship.
 The most meaningful relationships are those built over time—they take work.

 Simplify Parent-Teacher Communication